Collaboration is at the heart of what we do.

 What can we do together?

-A podcast series of sermons reflecting on the COVID-19 pandemic.
+An author talk series created with Hyde Park's legendary Seminary Co-Op Bookstore.
+A collaborative conference convening scholars, creatives, journalists, organizers, policy-makers, and others to discuss the relationship of religion to the politics of human reproduction.
 A Black pastoral leadership development program that connects the church leaders of tomorrow.
-A mapping project about religious communities in Chicago.
 A multimedia research initiative about representations of Islam in video games.

 These are just some of the recent partnerships and projects the Marty Center has facilitated.
 What’s your idea?